MoorAdam/DistractiblePointCounter/README.md

 ## Usage

-The application is used for managing episodes, and assing points for the contestents of said episodes.
+The application is used for managing episodes, and assing points for the contestants of said episodes.

 When you open the application, you will find yourself on the episodes page.
 This is where all the existing episodes are visible.
 Here you can see some information about the episode, and have the ability to open the episode.
 You also have the ability, to create a new episode, witht the __Create Episode__ button on the top menu bar